Thomas Seymour, 1st Baron Seymour of Sudeley: Relationship with Elizabeth

 In June 1548, Catherine and Thomas Seymour moved their household from London to Sudeley Castle in Gloucestershire, the property granted to Seymour when he became Baron Seymour of Sudeley.
 In September 1548, Catherine gave birth to a daughter, Mary Seymour.
-In the following days, she became uncharacteristically hostile and delusional.
-Thomas lay in bed with her to quiet her, but she did not get better, and died of childbirth complications, just before Elizabeth's 15th birthday.
+In the following days, Seymour asserted she was uncharacteristically hostile and delusional and she died of childbirth complications, just before Elizabeth's 15th birthday.
 Upon her death, Catherine bequeathed all of her possessions to Thomas, making him one of the wealthiest men in England.
 He said he was "amazed" at her death; yet it opened up new opportunities for him, as his eye returned to Elizabeth.
 She avoided him, returning with her governess to her childhood home, Hatfield House in Hertfordshire.